pinacoladaeth/addressbook/indexer/README.md

 This returns a JSON object containing the user details.
 Keys are consistant (except in `details`), but values may be blank.

+This method will also check the ipfs hash (via `getProfile()`) and if it doesn't match what is in the cache file (`./data/ipfs.json`) it will fetch the contents from an ipfs node and cache it.

 Example output:

 ```json